Dziga Vertov: Late career

 Vertov's successful career continued into the 1930s.
 Enthusiasm: Symphony of the Donbass (1931), an examination into Soviet miners, has been called a 'sound film', with sound recorded on location, and these mechanical sounds woven together, producing a symphony-like effect.
+Many Soviet critics did not receive the film positively, but critics abroad lauded its sonic experimentation.

 Three years later, Three Songs About Lenin (1934) looked at the revolution through the eyes of the Russian peasantry.
 For his film, Vertov had been hired by Mezhrabpomfilm.
 The film, finished in January 1934 for Lenin's obit, was only publicly released in the Soviet Union in November of that year.
 From July 1934 it was shown at private screenings to various high-ranking Soviet officials and also to prominent foreigners including H. G. Wells, William Bullitt, and others, and it was screened at the Venice Film Festival in August 1934.
 A new version of the film was released in 1938, including a longer sequence to reflect Stalin's achievements at the end of the film and leaving out footage of "enemies" of that time.
 Today there exists a 1970 reconstruction by Yelizaveta Svilova.
 With the rise and official sanction of socialist realism in 1934, Vertov was forced to cut his personal artistic output significantly, eventually becoming little more than an editor for Soviet newsreels.
 Lullaby, perhaps the last film in which Vertov was able to maintain his artistic vision, was released in 1937.

 Dziga Vertov died of cancer in Moscow in 1954.

 Family

 Vertov's brother Boris Kaufman was a cinematographer who worked with Jean Vigo on L'Atalante (1934) and much later for directors such as Elia Kazan in the United States who won an Oscar for his work on On the Waterfront.
 His other brother, Mikhail Kaufman, worked with Vertov on his films until he became a documentarian in his own right.
 Mikhail Kaufman's directorial debut was the film In Spring (1929).

 In 1923, Vertov married his long-time collaborator Elizaveta Svilova.

+After the October Revolution, Vertov's parents returned to Białystok, which became part of Poland.
+According to his brother, they were later murdered by the Nazis during the Holocaust.